jboss-developer/jboss-migration-center/_snippets/discover.md

 <br/><br/>

-Tubame
+TUBAME
 ------
-Tubame is a set of Eclipse* plugins that assists in migrating Java EE applications to Red Hat JBoss Enterprise Application Platform (JBoss EAP) 6.
+TUBAME is a set of Eclipse* plugins that assists in migrating Java EE applications to Red Hat JBoss Enterprise Application Platform (JBoss EAP) 6.
-The heart of Tubame is an  external, customizable rules file.
-Tubame analyzes the source code based on the set of rules provided in the rules file.
+The heart of TUBAME is an  external, customizable rules file.
+TUBAME analyzes the source code based on the set of rules provided in the rules file.
 The  results are saved and subsequently formatted and displayed in the KnowledgeBase Search Tool perspective.